oneapi-src/oneDAL/_sources/dev_guide/algorithms/dbscan/computation-batch.rst.txt

      - The maximum distance between observations lying in the same neighborhood.
    * - ``minObservations``
      - Not applicable
-     - The number of observations in a neighborhood for an observation to be considered as a core one.
+     - The number of observations in a neighborhood for an observation to be considered as a :term:`core <core observation>` one.
    * - ``memorySavingMode``
      - ``false``
      - If flag is set to false, all neighborhoods will be computed and stored prior to clustering.